 You picked out the perfect sustainable backpack!
 But what about all the goodies you need to stuff in it?
 We've rounded up the best Eco Friendly Zero Waste School Supplies your kids will love.
 From pencils to pens to notebooks, we've got you covered.

 Sustainable stationery might seem like a lofty goal when you consider how many trees are being cut down to make paper products.
-Americans use 68 million trees per year for their paper needs which results in massive deforestation, which destroys habitats and contributes to climate change.
-The good news is, there are lots of great companies offering sustainable paper products and other school supplies.
+Americans use 68 million trees per year for their paper needs which results in massive deforestation, destroys habitats, and contributes to climate change.
+The good news is, that there are lots of great companies offering sustainable paper products and other school supplies.

 Printworks makes paper from 100% recycled post-consumer waste that comes from beverage and food containers and is certified by FSC and is also chlorine-free.
 Most recycled papers are made with only 30% recycled fiber, this paper is 100% recycled content and it's around the same price.
 So choosing this paper is a no-brainer!